lsolano/docs/dev/notes/Packaging-the-Console-and-Engine.md

 Software Prerequisites
 ----------------------

 Various software combinations and environments may be used to build the NUnit 3 console runner and engine.
-Our standard environment is Visual Studio 2017 Community Edition.
+Our standard environment is Visual Studio 2017 15.6+ Community Edition.

 Preparing for Release
 ---------------------

-#### Create a Release Branch

-All work on releases should be done on a branch.
+#### Merge latest into the release branch

 1. Fetch and pull latest from master
-2. Create a branch in the form release/3.2.0
-3. As you make the changes below, push the branch to GitHub and create a Pull Request to allow other team members to review your changes.
+2. Checkout the release branch and merge master
-4. **Do not merge this branch/PR**, we will create a separate PR to merge the changes back into master.
+3. **Do not merge the release branch**, we will create a separate PR to merge the changes back into master.

 #### Make Sure it Works!